lobsters/lobsters/README.md

 * Put your site's custom CSS in `app/assets/stylesheets/local`.

-* Seed the database to create an initial administrator user and at least one tag:
+* Seed the database to create an initial administrator user, the `inactive-user`, and at least one tag:

     ```sh
     lobsters$ rake db:seed
-    created user: test, password: test
-    created tag: test
     ```

 * Run the Rails server in development mode.
 You should be able to login to